 The Company, in the normal course of business, enters into investment transactions in financial instruments through investments in Investee Funds.
-Financial instruments include investments, securities sold receivable, securities purchased in advance, cash, interest receivable, dividends receivable, securities sold receivable, securities purchased in advance, subscriptions receivable, bank overdrafts, accrued expenses, redemptions payable and Participating Shares presented as financial liabilities.
+Financial instruments include investments, cash, interest receivable, dividends receivable, securities sold receivable, securities purchased in advance, subscriptions receivable, subscriptions to shares not yet allotted, bank overdrafts, accrued expenses, redemptions payable and Participating Shares presented as financial liabilities.
 The carrying value of these financial instruments in the financial statements approximates their fair value.